 View of the north shore mountains from the bridge.

 Here comes the train.

 Finally we were in the Vancouver side.
-More on following page.
-Click here to continue reading
+Continue reading

 It was a cold windy day.
 What is better than a hot pot meal?

 Ben brought me to a Dong Lai Shun Muslim Restaurant for dinner.
 Dong Lai Shun is one of Beijing’s oldest Hui, Chinese Muslim restaurants.
 It is a hot pot chain.

 We waited for at least 30 minutes to get a table.
 It was full house.
 This is a popular restaurant; more so in cold nights.

 The blueish porcelain hot pot vessel is the signature of this hot pot chain.
 Charcoal in the center of the pot heats the broth.
 Continue reading